kaste/OpenTheProject/README.md

 ```

 This is similar to the built in "Quick Switch Project" but suppresses workspace
-files (because ~~nobody uses~~I don't use them[1]) and uses a standard quick panel
+files (because ~~nobody uses~~I don't use them[1]).
+It uses a standard quick panel
 which just works perfectly.
+Use `ctrl+enter` to switch projects, reusing the window,
+and `enter` to focus or open a new window.
+As the most recently used project is
+selected by default, this allows for e.g. `ctrl+o, ctrl+enter` to switch between the two recent projects very quickly.

-It also cleans up quickly as it hides unreachable
+(It also cleans up quickly as it hides unreachable folders. 👋)
-folders.

 This feature transparently saves its state to "User/LastUsedProjects".
 You shouldn't edit this
 file probably.